HEALTH AND SAFETY

 Staff will clean the bathrooms at regular intervals throughout the day.

 Anyone who enters the building must wear a face covering while inside (and complete the health screening and temperature check).
-All tours will be given virtually.

 Throughout the day staff will clean and disinfect frequently touched surfaces such as door knobs, light switches, etc.